-A poignant tale of intimate friendship between two elderly men, “Wrestling Ernest Hemingway” serves mostly as a showcase for its two stars, Robert Duvall and Richard Harris.
-Aimed at the “Cocoon”/”Fried Green Tomatoes" audience, drama may achieve moderate success, provided a marketing campaign hits its older target audience.
+A poignant tale of intimate friendship between two elderly, eccentric men, “Wrestling Ernest Hemingway” serves mostly as a showcase for its two stars, Robert Duvall and Richard Harris.
+Aimed at the “Cocoon”/”Fried Green Tomatoes”/”Used People” audience, Randa Haines’ drama may achieve moderate success, provided a shrewd marketing campaign hits its older target audience.

 Set in a small Florida town, this bittersweet, often lyrical story might well have been titled “The Odd Couple,” for it’s based on the theory that opposites attract.

 Duvall, a retired Cuban barber, and Harris, a flamboyant ex-sea captain, accidentally meet in a public park in what turns out to be a fateful encounter that will forever change their lives.
 The two men are dissimilar, even incongruous, in almost every respect, from their nationalities to their professions, personalities and philosophies of life.
 But they share two characteristics that can — and do — overcome any other disparities: aging and loneliness.

 Scripter Steve Conrad’s strategy is to establish the idiosyncratic lifestyle of each man alone, then to cross their paths with a series of interactions set mostly in a park or a local restaurant, which Duvall frequents daily for his favorite bacon sandwich.

 Shy, dignified and gentlemanly, Duvall leads a quiet, orderly life marked by the absence of women — or friends.
 He’s secretly enamored of a much younger waitress (Sandra Bullock).